rpietro/bigdata_brazil_meetup/bigdatabrazil_topiclist.markdown

 1. QCA (logic and fuzzy logic) for qualitative studies - Joao??
 1. text mining with tm and NLTK - Jacson??
 1. R and BIs - Jacson??

+This document is licensed under the [DILLIGAS public license](https://gist.github.com/rpietro/6114401), which allows you to freely copy and modify it for any purpose, commercial or not.